edgewood1/att-sample/README.md

 # att-sample
 This app contains two projects - two ways of displaying a table.

-from the terminal, go to the att-sample folder
-type: python manage.py runserver
+After you've downloaded and unzipped your zipped file, go to the att-sample folder, and from the terminal, type: python manage.py runserver

 PROJECT ONE
 In the browser, go to localhost:8000/projectone